Caravan site - Licences and permissions

 When a new licence is required

 Additionally, certain alterations to the site, such as altering the number of units would require a new licence.
-Before making any physical changes to your site, you should consult with Planning and Environmental Health to ensure your plans can be accommodated.
+Before making any physical changes to your site, you should consult with our Planning and Environmental Health teams to ensure your plans can be accommodated.

 Conditions and requirements